kusumotonorio/factlog/README.md

 factlog is an embedded language that runs on [Factor](https://github.com/factor/factor) with the capabilities of a subset of Prolog.

-It is an extended port from tiny_prolog and its descendants, [ruby-prolog](https://github.com/preston/ruby-prolog).
+The library that does this is an extended port from tiny_prolog and its descendants, [ruby-prolog](https://github.com/preston/ruby-prolog).

 ## Usage